codedevotional/articles/naming.md

 Consider a new requirement.
 As it turns out, the data has not changed, but the product team would like names to be displayed in last name, first name order.
 The implementation will be simple enough to rework.
 But the name `trim_whitespace` has painted you into a corner.

 Should you rename the function, perhaps to `trim_whitespace_and_reorder`?
 Down that path lies madness.
-Naming a function after its implementatoin leads to expensive, hand-wringing decisions.
+Naming a function after its implementation leads to expensive, hand-wringing decisions.

 But this simple example obscures an even more costly consideration.
 Your codebase depends on many messaging interfaces, as it should.
 In order to get anything done, your code must send messages somewhere.
 In other words, it must know names of functions it can call.
 When your code calls a function, it becomes dependent upon the name of that function.
 Again, this is fine.
 It's better than fine; message interfaces provide the loosest form of coupling.
 Well-designed code depends on the messages it sends to direct collaborators and little else.
 Over time, many parts of your codebase may become dependent on a single message name.[^2]